stevepurdie/saap-docs/content/legal-documents/gtc.md

     1. STAKATER can change its service charges with one (1) month's notice period, effective at the end of the following month unless a term commitment has been agreed between Stakater and customer.
 For term commitment contracts, charges shall be locked for the agreed term.
 However, early termination / exist charges shall be applicable for premature termination.

-1. Term of agreement and Termination
+1. **Term of Agreement and Termination**

     1. Services orders are established for a specific duration and may be terminated in writing after that, subject to the notice period.
 Unless agreed otherwise, the minimum term is twelve (12) months, and the notice period is three (3) months.

     1. Both parties have the right to terminate the Agreement or specific orders immediately for cause, which can arise if the Customer utilizes the Services in a manner that violates the law, Agreement, or its purpose; or if the Customer makes them accessible to unauthorized third parties.
-If there is a reasonable suspicion that the Customer is insolvent, immediate termination for cause can occur by Stakater for customer’s inability to pay for services.
+If there is a reasonable suspicion that the Customer is insolvent, immediate termination for cause can occur by Stakater for customer's inability to pay for services.

     1. Customer's access to STAKATER's Services is immediately revoked after termination of the Agreement.

     1. The Customer is solely responsible to ensure continuity of their own systems and backing up their data during and before termination of contract.
 Upon request, STAKATER can assist the Customer in transferring services and data to their own or third-party systems and may charge standard rates for the service.

-1. Legal Warranty
+1. **Legal Warranty**

     1. STAKATER guarantees that the Customer's use of its services in compliance with the law and the Agreement does not violate any third-party intellectual property rights.

-    1. If a third-party claims that their intellectual property rights have been violated by the Customer’s use of Stakater’s services, except if the customer is using other service(s) as a combination to Stakater’s services that fall under is intellectual property rights violations, STAKATER will defend the Customer against such a claim at its own expense if the customer:
+    1. If a third-party claims that their intellectual property rights have been violated by the Customer's use of Stakater's services, except if the customer is using other service(s) as a combination to Stakater's services that fall under is intellectual property rights violations, STAKATER will defend the Customer against such a claim at its own expense if the customer:

         1. notifies STAKATER immediately in writing within three (3) working days of such event,